-- > Your qualifying compensation, as defined by the Plan, for the year is \$100,000 or lower; and - > You are employed by the Company, or are on an authorized leave of absence (but are not receiving salary continuation or other form of severance pay), on December 31 of the year; and - > You are not grandfathered in the Citibank, Associates, or State Street formulas of the Citigroup Pension Plan. - If you lose your grandfathered status because you terminated employment and subsequently were rehired, you may be eligible for a Fixed Contribution based upon the eligibility requirements as determined by the Plan.
+- > Your qualifying compensation, as defined by the Plan, for the year is \$100,000 or lower; and - > You are employed by the Company, or are on an authorized leave of absence (but are not receiving salary continuation or other form of severance pay), on December 31 of the year; and - > You are not employed as a Financial Advisor, Producing Assistant Branch Manager, Producing Branch Manager, or Producing Sales Manager on December 31 of the year; and - > You are not grandfathered in the Citibank, Associates, or State Street formulas of the Citigroup Pension Plan. - If you lose your grandfathered status because you terminated employment and subsequently were rehired, you may be eligible for a Company Fixed Contribution based upon the eligibility requirements as determined by the Plan.